 - Place a massage ball, or even better, a double lacrosse ball, beneath your lower back.

-- Slightly roll the balls along your lower back by shifting your hips.
+- Gently roll the balls along your lower back by shifting your hips.

 2. Decompress Your Spine With a Low Back Stretcher or a Foam Roller

 If it’s the thoracic region (chest level) of your spine that is the most curved, lay on your back with a foam roller beneath your shoulder blades.

 Let your chest open and upper back curve over the foam roller.

 Let the weight of your body combined with gravity increase the curve of your thoracic spine for a deeper stretch.

 This decompresses the vertebrae in your upper back, helping them to heal and restore their natural state.

 It also takes the pressure off nerve roots and spinal discs that may be causing you pain.

 3. Release Your Lats with a Foam Roller